FelixH-git/idfk/README.md

 An RSSI BLE based distance sensor, with some fancy ass hacker graphics, fucking based.
-(do not use this, the code is bad, i dont like lvgl), rn(idk why) it just draws how many fkin devices are nearby, does not draw them with a ceratin zoom which pisses me off
+(do not use this, the code is bad, i dont like lvgl), rn(idk why) it just draws how many fkin devices are nearby, does not draw them with a ceratin zoom which pisses me off.
+Please do not run the code, it resets after drawing the devices because of an overloaded buffer(idk how to solve)

 buy a